ara-t3/jedikg/_sources/data.md.txt

 ### Available Source Knowledge Graphs

-KG-SaF includes datasets derived from **well-known knowledge graphs** and domain-specific ontologies.
+JDSet includes datasets derived from **well-known knowledge graphs** and domain-specific ontologies.
 Each ontology is provided as part of the dataset with **modularized TBox, RBox, and ABox components**.

 - **DBpedia** – [Link](https://www.dbpedia.org/resources/ontology/)
   Large-scale multilingual knowledge graph extracted from Wikipedia.
 Contains general-purpose concepts like `Person`, `Place`, `Organisation`, and relationships between them.